Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

 Things I learned
 ================

-Before GSoC, I very uncomfortable with working inside a terminal.
-I was unfamiliar with many basic bash commands because I simply did not have any prior professional industry experiences.
+Before GSoC, I was very uncomfortable with working inside a terminal.
+I was unfamiliar with many basic bash commands because I simply did not have any prior professional industrial experiences.
 I was also very unfamiliar with the Git flow, which is evident in the messy commit histories of my earliest pull requests.

 As I continued throughout my GSoC journey, however, I became much more comfortable with working inside the terminal as well as using ``git`` as a version-control system (shoutout to my mentor Kay Hayen for helping me through all the annoying conflicts).

-Although I am still no expert, I can confidently say that I am now far more comfortable working with ``git`` and inside the terminal.
+Although I am still no expert, I can confidently say that I am now far more proficient working with ``git`` and inside the terminal.

-In addition, I became much more familiar with many of the most popular PyPI packages as well as the inner workings of ``python``, which I believe will help me go a far way in my career as a software developer.
+In addition, I became much more familiar with many of the most popular PyPI packages as well as the inner workings of ``python``, which I believe will help me go very far in my career as a software developer.

 Overall, the GSoC experience was truly astounding and I am more than thankful to my mentor Kay Hayen as well as Google for making this amazing program possible.